TahaMetin/Smurfs-Maze-Game/README.md

 # Smurfs Maze Game
- School project aiming to use djiksta algorithm
+ School project aiming to use dijksta algorithm